International, multi-center research

 The SPROUT global multi-center research program investigated the epidemiology, treatments and outcomes of severe sepsis and septic shock in heavily afflicted babies and children.
 The SPROUT study, based at CHOP, comprised 505 participating centers from across the globe.
 Participants from Greece included the “Aghia Sophia” and the “Panagiotis and Aglaia Kyriakou” General Hospital Units for Children’s Intensive Treatment.
 Results of the study have been published in international scientific journals.

 CLEO was granted access to the Intercontinental Marketing Services (IMS) Health Inc. database for antibiotic prescriptions and sales.
 Specifically, data from 2010-2013 on antibiotic prescriptions for both children and adults in Greece were analyzed, with the objective of describing prescription patterns and estimating the annual cost of prescriptions to the insurance companies.
-The study results have been presented at international symposia and published in scientific journals.
+The study results were presented at international symposia and published in scientific journals, for more information, take a look at CLEO's Publications.

 CLEO participated in ARPEC an EU-funded multi-center pan-European study of antibiotic prescription for hospitalized children.
 A total of 84 hospitals from 19 European countries participated.
-Results of this study have been published in scientific journals.
+Results of this study have been published in scientific journals, listed in CLEO's Publications.